The Governing Body

 Governors at Widden Primary School do not govern at any other educational establishment other than those declared above.

-Governor profiles - Maria Wells
+Governor profiles - Tim Cooper

 Governor profiles - Ian Etherton

-I am the current chair of governors at Widden school.
+I am the current vice chair of governors at Widden school.
 I thought I would take this opportunity to tell you a little bit about myself and my view of the school.

 Firstly about me.
 I was born and educated here in Gloucester and have worked almost all my life as a civil servant in an office not very far from Widden school.
 I love Gloucester and the fact it is surrounded by the countryside with forest, river, hills and vale all within easy reach to go and walk around and explore.
 I am interested in the history of the area especially in the city of Gloucester and also keen on the wildlife found on our doorstep.
 My other interests include sport, especially rugby, gardening, music and of course now I can include education.

 So why did I become a governor.
 It is a bit like seeing an open door and wondering what is on the other side.
 An opening arose about 15 years ago to become a governor and having an enquiring mind I accepted and very soon afterwards I realised that this was something interesting, worthwhile and rewarding.